After visiting the Sixth Floor Museum in Dallas, we continued on our presidential kick in Texas and visited the George W Bush Presidential Library.

 - Allow 1.5-2 hours to tour the museum fully.
 While no food and drink are allowed inside the museum, there is a full-service restaurant and a cafe on-site.

-- If you enjoy Presidential Libraries and are traveling around the US, consider becoming a member at one since it gets you complimentary admission to the 12 other Presidential Libraries administered by the National Archives.
+- If you enjoy Presidential Libraries and are traveling around the US, consider becoming a member at one, as it gives you complimentary admission to the 12 other Presidential Libraries administered by the National Archives.

 - Check out CityPASS to save 40% on the 4 best attractions in Dallas, including the GWB Presidential Library and the Sixth Floor Museum.